gnulug/zilch/README.md

 ## Why use Nix package manager?

 Nix is a cross-platform package manager that emphasizes reproducibility.
-Except for a small set of bootstrap sources, every Nix package, including the transitive dependencies of those packages, is compiled from source.
-Compiling everything from source enables portability, ease of patching, reproducibility, and other important qualities.
+Except for a small set of bootstrap sources, every Nix package, including the transitive dependencies of those packages, can be compiled from source.
+Compiling from source enables portability, ease of patching, reproducibility, and other important qualities.
+Compiling from source can be slow, but commonly used packages are compiled into a package cache.
+Most Nix builds are bit-wise reproducible[^bitwise-reproducible], so Nix can transparently "switch" between cached and built-on-your-machine packages.
+The binary cache is verifiable.
+This gives Nix the customizability of compile-from-source package mangaers like Portage with the speed of binary package managers like Apt-get.

 Features of Nix that a power user would like: